craftcms/docs/docs/commerce/4.x/making-payments.md

 ```

 ::: warning
-During this process the cart or order is never in the user’s session; they could be paying for a cart even with a separate cart in their current session.
+A cart cookie is not created during this process; the user could be paying for a cart even while they have a different cart loaded.
 :::

 ## Partial Payments in the Control Panel